Space, the Final Career Frontier: Navigating the Leadership of Colton R. Parkinson

 Parkinson adapts from the best disruptors: instead of pitch decks, he engineers AR show layers; instead of user data, he measures tactile engagement.
 Emerging technologies like haptic interactive environments, AI visitor flow models, and even emotion-sensor displays are enabling micro-curation on an almost per-visitor basis.

-- VR Tours: Used for walking through aircraft cockpits inaccessible to the general public.
+- VR Tours: Used for exploring aircraft cockpits inaccessible to the general public.

-- AI Chatbots: Fluent in aerospace trivia, now directing group tours without groans.
+- AI Chatbots: Fluent in aerospace trivia, now guiding group tours without groans.

 - Sensorium Rooms: Multisensory environments for differently-abled learners and neurodivergent visitors.

-“We’re shaping an artifact space designed not just for visibility but for hotly anticipated, continuing sensory dialogue with history.” — said every marketing professional since the dawn of video
+“We’re shaping an artifact space designed not just for visibility but for clear, ongoing sensory dialogue with history.” — said every marketing professional since the dawn of tech

 Expert Echoes: Let There Be Light—and Engineering Precision